blue-build/modules/modules/dnf/README.md

 repos:
    - my-repository.repo # copies in .repo file from files/dnf/my-repository.repo to /etc/yum.repos.d/
 ```

+Specific COPR repositories can also be specified in `copr: user/project` format.

 If you use a repo that requires adding custom keys (eg. Brave Browser), you can import the keys by declaring the key URLs under `keys:`.
 The magic string acts the same as it does in `repos`.

 Then the module installs the packages declared under `install:` using `dnf install`, it removes the packages declared under `remove:` using `dnf remove`.
 If there are packages declared under both `install:` and `remove:` a hybrid command `dnf remove <packages> --install <packages>` is used, which should allow you to switch required packages for other ones.